SenseNet/sn-client/apps/sensenet/docs/local-authentication.md

 from the login screen to establish a new one.
 Local and external providers use separate session lists.
 The current user returned by the repository must match the JWT subject before protected content renders.

+For an Admin UI hosted on the repository's own origin, open `/login` (or `/login/`).
+Without a `repoUrl` query parameter, this selects `window.location.origin` and uses the normal capability discovery and authentication policy.
+An explicit `repoUrl` still takes precedence, including on `/login`, so shared Admin UI deployments can target another repository.
+Other paths do not infer a repository from their origin.
+Configure the web server to serve the SPA for `/login` and forward the repository API and authentication endpoints to the backend.

 ## Server prerequisites

 Enable the optional server module in the matching sensenet SB-167 branch.
 Configure HTTPS, signing